Chris Hicks: The Soulful Shredder of Macon

 For all his road miles, Chris has never lost touch with what grounds him: family and hard work.

 “My dad taught me to work hard at anything if you expect good results,” Chris says.
 “He’s a hard worker to this day.
 My mom taught me to be true to myself and my own heart.
-She does that every day, too — always know what’s right, know what’s wrong.”
+She does that every day, too.
+She always know what’s right, know what’s wrong.”

-Because every note Chris plays now is a little piece of that old porch music, still alive and still reaching for what’s next.
+Every note Chris plays now is a little piece of that old porch music and Lizella spirit his grandfather, and neighbors, passed on to him.

 Still Hungry, Always Creating

-Chris thinks fast, talks fast, plays faster — and that’s how he’s become a bridge between eras: one foot in the golden days, one in the now, and both hands carrying the legacy forward.
+Chris thinks fast, talks fast, plays faster, and that’s how he’s become a bridge between eras: one foot in the golden days, one in the now, and both hands toting the legacy onward.

 In short, Chris is a delightful host: part historian, part showman, part musical detective.

-He’s sat down for candid, two-part interviews with Capricorn legends like Willie Perkins, Alan Walden, and Paul Hornsby; spotlighted his original band, Loose Change; and caught up with newer voices like Crawford & Power and Williette Donna Hall Foster.
-He’s also delved into the careers of fellow Southern Rock veterans like Steve Hammond—sharing rich stories and letting Hammond reflect on his own journey—and Eddie Stone, exploring his musical path and influences.
+He’s sat down for candid, two-part interviews with Capricorn legends like Willie Perkins, Alan Walden, and Paul Hornsby; spotlighted his original band, Loose Change; and caught up with newer voices like Crawford & Power.
+He’s also delved into the careers of fellow, local Southern Rock veterans like Steve Hammond, sharing rich stories and letting Hammond reflect on his own journey, and Eddie Stone, exploring his musical path and influences.

-Between guests, Chris turns the camera inward, riffing on the greats—Toy Caldwell, the Outlaws, Southern guitar gods and their gear—with sharp insight and a reverence only a fellow musician can offer.
+Between guests, Chris turns the camera inward, riffing on the greats, like Toy Caldwell, the Outlaws, Southern guitar gods and their gear, with sharp insight and a reverence only a fellow musician can offer.
 Best of all, he’ll often grab a guitar mid-conversation and sing a few bars that light up the screen.
-His personality is bright, infectious, and full of heart—equal parts entertainer and archivist.
+His personality is bright, infectious, and full of heart, showing Chris as an entertainer and archivist.
 Watching him feels less like a show and more like swapping stories on the back porch with a friend who’s seen it all and still can’t wait for what’s next.

-Through every gig, every late-night jam, every Southern Rock Insider episode, and every song traded across a smoky stage, Chris has become the keeper of countless musical kinships — proof that Southern Rock isn’t just a genre, it’s a living, growing family.
+Through every gig, every late-night jam, every Southern Rock Insider episode, and every song traded across a smoky stage, Chris has become the keeper of countless musical kinships, proof that Southern Rock is a living, growing family, not just a genre.

-And maybe that’s his true gift: Chris isn’t just a player in the Southern Rock story — he’s a lodestar at its heart.
+And maybe that’s his true gift.
+Chris is a lodestar at the heart of Southern Rock.
 His spark has connected him to more musicians than any map could hold.

-Just think: the MTB alone has seen more than 30 members pass through over the decades — each one carrying their own network of songs, stages, and sidemen.
-Trace those branches out far enough, and you’d find Chris standing right at the center of the music universe, a true Six Degrees of Southern Rock, keeping the circle alive.
+Just think: the MTB alone has seen more than 30 members pass through over the decades, each one carrying their own network of songs, stages, and sidemen.
+Trace those branches out far enough and you’d find Chris standing right at the center of the music universe, a true Six Degrees of Southern Rock, keeping the circle alive, bridging eras, genres, and generations in a way few musicians manage, and fewer still sustain.

 Ideas Keep Knocking